 Pain and discomfort are part of orthodontic treatment.
-Sometimes, a braces wearer have to face a problem such as braces wire poking back of the mouth.
+Sometimes, a braces wearer has to face a problem such as braces wire poking back of the mouth.

 If you ignore it, you’ll end up with serious problems.

-Now, you may wonder how to stop braces wire from poking at home, why does this happen and how can prevent it from happening next time?
+Now, you may wonder how to fix braces wire from poking at home, why this happens and how can prevent it from happening next time.

 What is the Poking Braces Wire?

-The orthodontist bends them to put a force on your teeth through brackets.
+The orthodontist tightens them so that the archwire can be placed properly on the brackets.
+This helps archwire put appropriate force on your teeth through the brackets.